sqlballs/MicrosoftFabricPre-Con/fabricoverview/04 - The Fabric Developer Experience.md

 After you have installed the required software, you must update the operating system properties to referene the new packages.

-*Windows*
+**Windows**

-- Add JAVA_HOME to the environment variables and point it to the directory where java 1.8 is installed.
+1. Add JAVA_HOME to the environment variables and point it to the directory where java 1.8 is installed.

-- Add both %JAVA_HOME%/bin and the condabin subfolder of the Conda installation to the system path directory.
+2. Add both %JAVA_HOME%/bin and the condabin subfolder of the Conda installation to the system path directory.

-*macOS*
+**macOS**
 Run the conda.sh in the terminal:

-- Open the terminal window, change the directory to the folder where conda is installed, then change to the subdirectory etc/profile.d.
+1. Open the terminal window, change the directory to the folder where conda is installed, then change to the subdirectory etc/profile.d.
 The subdirectory should contain a file named conda.sh.
-- Execute source conda.sh.
+2. Execute source conda.sh.
-- In the same terminal window, run sudo conda init.
+3. In the same terminal window, run sudo conda init.
-- Type in Java --version.
+4. Type in Java --version.
 The version should be Java 1.8.

-No you can install the extension and prepare your environment.
-In VS Code, search for Synapse VS Code in the VS Code extension marketplace and install the extension.
+**Install the extension and prepare your environment**

+1. In VS Code, search for Synapse VS Code in the VS Code extension marketplace and install the extension.
 (The extension is still under preview, so you need to select the prerelease version to install.)

-After the extension installation is complete, restart VS Code.
+2. After the extension installation is complete, restart VS Code.
 The icon for the extension is listed at the VS Code activity bar.

 **Setting a local working directory**